Towards Stable Machine Learning Model Retraining via Slowly Varying Sequences: Abstract

 \section{Abstract}

-Retraining machine learning models (ML) when new batches of data become available is an important task in real-world pipelines.
-Existing methods focus largely on greedy approaches to find the best-performing model for each batch, without considering the stability of the model's structure across retraining iterations.
-In this study, we propose a methodology for finding sequences of ML models that are stable across retraining iterations.
-We develop a mixed-integer optimization algorithm that is guaranteed to recover Pareto optimal models (in terms of the predictive power-stability trade-off) and an efficient polynomial-time algorithm that performs well in practice.
-Our method focuses on retaining consistent analytical insights --- which is important to model interpretability, ease of implementation, and fostering trust with users ---by using custom-defined distance metrics that can be directly incorporated into the optimization problem.
-Importantly, our method shows stronger stability than greedily trained models with a small, controllable sacrifice in model performance in a real-world case study.
-Using SHAP feature importance, we show that analytical insights are consistent across retraining iterations.
+We consider the problem of retraining machine learning (ML) models when new batches of data become available.
+Existing approaches greedily optimize for predictive power independently at each batch, without considering the stability of the model's structure or analytical insights across retraining iterations.
+We propose a model-agnostic framework for finding sequences of models that are stable across retraining iterations.
+We develop a mixed-integer optimization formulation that is guaranteed to recover Pareto optimal models (in terms of the predictive power-stability trade-off) with good generalization properties, as well as an efficient polynomial-time algorithm that performs well in practice.
+We focus on retaining consistent analytical insights --- which is important to model interpretability, ease of implementation, and fostering trust with users --- by using custom-defined distance metrics that can be directly incorporated into the optimization problem.
+We evaluate our framework across models (regression, decision trees, boosted trees, and neural networks) and application domains (healthcare, vision, and language), including deployment in a production pipeline at a major US hospital.
+We find that, on average, a 2\% reduction in predictive power leads to a 30\% improvement in stability.